 Parental abduction in many cases will implicate numerous federal and state laws, as well as state and federal authorities, including the FBI.
 The best bet in these situations is to leave the search to the experienced law enforcement officers and to allow the justice system to run its course.
 Parents are also free to hire their own private investigators who may be able to devote additional time and resources to the case.

 Once your child is located and returned home, you'll want to do as much as possible to prevent a future recurrence.
 If you previously had joint custody, and the other parent took the child, they violated the court custody order and denied you your custody rights.
-This will likely damage the abducting parent's standing in family law court and could lead to a temporary or even permanent elimination of their custody rights.
+Parental child abduction is a very serious violation and likely will damage the abducting parent's standing in family law court and could lead to a temporary or even permanent elimination of their custody rights.
 Of course, this will vary by state, judge, and family.

 Every case of child abduction or kidnapping by a parent is also likely a violation of a custody order.
 Because of that, many of the remedies in a child abduction case are the same as those available for any violation of a child custody order.
 Some of the penalties for violating custody orders are large fines, jail time, loss of custody, or loss of visitation rights.